English name: Yellow-headed Temple Turtle

 Habitat: Found in swamps, ponds, canals, and slow-moving rivers.
 Will sometimes come on land to eat vegetation and fruit.

-Contribution to the ecosystem: Helps control aquatic vegetation.
-Also eats fruit and vegetation on land.
-Juvenile Yellow-headed Temple Turtles provide food for water monitors and some wading birds.
+Place in the ecosystem: Eats aquatic vegetation, as well as fruit and vegetation on land.
+Juvenile Yellow-headed Temple Turtles are eaten by water monitors and some wading birds.

 Danger to humans: Is not dangerous to humans.

-Conservation status and threats: The Yellow-headed Temple Turtle is an endangered species.
-It is captured and traded for meat, Chinese medicine, and merit release.
-It also faces habitat loss.
+Conservation status and threats: The Yellow-headed Temple Turtle is facing habitat loss.
+Land near waterways is often the first to be developed, and species that rely on large waterways can be imperiled as a result.
+It is also captured and traded for meat, Chinese medicine, and merit release.
 The Yellow-headed Temple Turtle is listed as Endangered by the IUCN Red List and is on CITES Appendix II.

 Interesting facts: Yellow-headed Temple Turtles are much more common in Bangkok’s parks and ponds than they are in their native environment.
 These turtles’ large size makes them very susceptible to capture and exploitation by the illegal wildlife trade.
 When turtles like this are taken out of their native environment and sold into the pet trade or released back into temple ponds for “merit release”, it disrupts their wild ecosystem and takes away from the beauty of Thailand’s wild places.
 Please do what you can to protect Thailand’s wildlife by refusing to buy or sell our native turtles.